 In the event that a participant fails to complete the course for any reason they agree to return to or call the event centre before the close of the event and report to a member of staff.
 Not doing so will mean that a search may be organised and the subsequent cost will be billed to the rider.

 Entries to The Dirty Reiver, Dirty One Thirty, Dirty Sixty Fiver and Dirt-E-Reiver are non refundable.
-If event distances are full riders may be eligible to transfer entries, up to 6 weeks (2/3/18) before the date of the event, to someone on the event waiting list.
+If event distances are full riders may be eligible to transfer entries, up to 6 weeks (6/3/2020) before the date of the event, to someone on the event waiting list.
 Please contact us to arrange this.
 After this date we cannot process any refunds or change the rider database as personalised numbers etc will have been ordered.
 Transfer is subject to a £10 admin fee taken from any refund amount.
 Focal Events recommend that participants take out individual insurance to cover being unable to attend due to unforeseen circumstances.

 An acceptable charge for any loss or damage caused by a rider to timing equipment will be made.